At home with Celestron 11 used for minor planet occultations in Carefree, Arizona in January 2016

 Funding has been provided to Paul for just a few projects from the Federation of American Scientists, National Geographic Society and NASA, but the majority of his expeditions have been conducted on his own.
 One of his more exotic assignments was to await the launch of a rocket with an expendable tether system while staying at a Club Med hotel.
 Another was the 1995 Shuttle mission of the Italian Tethered Satellite System where he obtained low light video of the free flying tether (from Cairns, Australia) which was unexpectedly severed from the Shuttle soon after its deployment.

 He has had a long interest in meteor shower observation, having witnessed a dramatic return of the 1966 Leonid Meteor Storm during undergraduate school years, and then a brief outburst from the Draconid Shower in 1972 when he first used an electronic image intensifier and video.
 He was also a real-time eyewitness to the explosion of Apollo 13 while it was on its way to the moon and created the ephemeris so that it could be tracked that night from the NASA Johnson Space Center.
 He has participated in projects ranging from space art to research on the Marfa lights.

 On the personal side, Paul enjoys climbing and photographing active volcanoes (so far Hawaii, Aeolian Islands, Costa Rica, Russia, Indonesia, Papua New Guinea, New Zealand, Mexico, USA, Guatemala, Sicily, Peru, Japan) and has raised basset hounds and participated in automobile rallies.
 While many of Paul’s endeavors have born fruit, he continues a so-far frustrating and unproductive comet hunting project begun in 1973 and enhanced with the purchase of 25 x 150 Fujinon binoculars in Japan in 1980.
 It is one life-long goal to discover a comet.

-During his many travels he has narrowly missed a bomb attack at the Intercontinental Hotel in Paris, being shot at in the Sudan after a total lunar eclipse expedition, traveled to Afghanistan and Kashmir without security and a few other places. as in the image below from the Yemen taken in 1994.
+During his many travels he has narrowly missed a bomb attack at the Intercontinental Hotel in Paris, being shot at in the Sudan after a total lunar eclipse expedition, traveled to Afghanistan, Iraq, and Kashmir without security and a few other places as in the image below from Yemen taken in 1994.